 Jacy Topps is a journalist and essayist.
-You can find her byline at VICE, InStyle, Glamour, Oprah Magazine, Bitch Media, Wine Enthusiast Magazine, Slate Magazine, MUNCHIES, BUST Magazine, and Huffington Post.
+You can find her byline at VICE, InStyle, Cosmopolitan, Glamour, Oprah Magazine, Bitch Media, Wine Enthusiast Magazine, Slate Magazine, MUNCHIES, BUST Magazine, and Huffington Post.
 She has built her career as a journalist covering everything from race and food to LGBTQ topics.
 In addition to reporting on the intersection of culture, news and feminism, Jacy writes compelling narrative essays.
 She has interviewed a variety of celebrities, including Gloria Steinem, the Indigo Girls and Janet Mock.
 When she is not writing about food, politics, fashion or feminism, she is searching for the best wine bar in the city or binging on Lifetime movies.

 Is Taking PrEP, the HIV-Preventing Pill, "On Demand" As Safe As Taking It Daily?
 On the Eve of the Black Party, Remembering What It Meant to Dance All Night in 1989 Anti-Trans Republicans Are Disguising Their Bigotry With Mock Concern Finding Femme: The Quiet Resistance of a Small-Town Stylist for Trans Women and Cross-Dressing Men You've probably heard of the idea of a queer "scene," perhaps most often from people who don't care for it.

 "I may never accomplish what my white friends accomplish or have the same things.
 Black women don't have the same opportunities."